MchainNetwork/cosmos-awesome/README.md

 ### Blockchain Platforms

 - [Kava](https://www.kava.io/) - Combines Ethereum smart contract development with the interoperability of the Cosmos SDK, connecting to over 30 chains in the Cosmos ecosystem.
-- [Gitopia](https://gitopia.com/) - An application-specific blockchain built on Cosmos SDK, optimized for high throughput, fast finality, and direct integration with other IBC compatible chains.
+- [Gitopia](https://gitopia.com/) ⚛️ - An application-specific blockchain built on Cosmos SDK, optimized for high throughput, fast finality, and direct integration with other IBC compatible chains.
-- [Injective](https://injective.com/) - A financial blockchain offering out-of-the-box modules and interoperable smart contracts, built with the Cosmos SDK, enabling instant transaction finality and fast cross-chain transactions, aiming to create a free and inclusive financial system.
+- [Injective](https://injective.com/) ⚛️ - A financial blockchain offering out-of-the-box modules and interoperable smart contracts, built with the Cosmos SDK, enabling instant transaction finality and fast cross-chain transactions, aiming to create a free and inclusive financial system.
 - [Radix DLT](https://www.radixdlt.com/) - Utilizes Scrypto and Radix Engine to revolutionize Web3 development, offering intuitive tools for the fast, secure development and deployment of powerful DeFi and Web3 applications, ensuring asset management ease and enhanced security against costly DeFi hacks.
 - [Odin Protocol](https://odinprotocol.io/) - A data-centric, interoperable ecosystem built on a layer-1 blockchain with an inbuilt oracle and a rewards-based system for users.
 ODIN enables private, secure data sharing with dApps and anonymous data exchange, focusing on user-driven data while ensuring privacy and security.
 - [Axelar](https://axelar.network/) - Axelar is an interoperability network designed with a robust security and scalability model, offering an infrastructure-first approach that provides an enhanced developer experience reminiscent of web2.
-- [BitSong](https://bitsong.io/) - A decentralized ecosystem designed to empower the music industry, offering a trustless marketplace for music streaming, Fan Tokens, and NFTs, powered by the BTSG token.
+- [BitSong](https://bitsong.io/) ⚛️ - A decentralized ecosystem designed to empower the music industry, offering a trustless marketplace for music streaming, Fan Tokens, and NFTs, powered by the BTSG token.
+- [e-Money](https://e-money.com/) ⚛️ - A blockchain-based system offering immediate finality and settlement with near-zero transaction fees.
+Designed for accessibility, fairness, and transparency, e-Money is ideal for fast, low-cost, and secure payments, remittances, or as a safe haven during high market volatility.
+- [Regen Network](https://www.regen.network/) ⚛️ - Catalyzes climate finance through a platform to originate and invest in high-integrity carbon and biodiversity credits from ecological regeneration projects.
+It addresses the problem of broken economic models that incentivize land degradation and climate change by promoting ecosystem regeneration.
+The Regen Marketplace enables corporations to buy, trade, and retire digital carbon and ecological credits.

 ### Blockchain Protocols